agonza1/SeeAct/README.md

 <a href="https://twitter.com/osunlp"><img src="https://img.shields.io/twitter/follow/OSU_NLP_Group" alt="Twitter Follow"></a>
 </p>

-SeeAct is a system for <a href="https://osu-nlp-group.github.io/Mind2Web/">generalist web agents</a> that autonomously carry out tasks on any given website, with a focus on large multimodal models (LMMs) such as GPT-4V(ision).
+R-SeeAct (based on the forked SeeAct) is a system for <a href="https://osu-nlp-group.github.io/Mind2Web/">generalist WebRTC agents</a> that autonomously carry out tasks on any given website, with a focus on large multimodal models (LMMs) such as GPT-4V(ision).
-It consists of two main components:
+It consists of three main components:
-(1) A robust codebase that supports running web agents on live websites, and (2) an innovative framework that utilizes LMMs as generalist web agents.
+(1) A robust codebase that supports running web agents on live websites, and (2) An innovative framework that utilizes LMMs as generalist web agents.
+(3) A [Janus](https://github.com/meetecho/janus-gateway) compatible WebRTC client (based on [Aiortc](https://github.com/aiortc/aiortc)) that can be remotely controlled

 ![Demo Video GIF](https://raw.githubusercontent.com/OSU-NLP-Group/SeeAct/gh-pages/static/videos/readme_demo.gif)